 INFORMATION FOR PROVIDERS

 DHHS launched a “Provider Playbook,” an online resource for those who deliver health care services to Medicaid beneficiaries, including independent providers and practices, local health departments, federally qualified health centers and clinics, health care systems, and our many other community partners.
 In addition, DHHS has researched several issues raised by providers and have included the resolutions or next steps in the Q&A section of the Provider Playbook.
 New provider tools and information will be added as they become available.

-Members have been encouraged to “raise their hand” and request transition to the Tailored Plan if they have been placed on the Standard Plan.
+Members have been encouraged to “raise their hand” and request transition if they have been placed on the Standard Plan and feel they would be better served by the Tailored Plan.
 Members who use certain services for their developmental disability, mental illness, traumatic brain injury, or substance use disorder (for example, need access to State-funded or B3 services, are on Innovations Waiver, OR are on the Innovations waiting list) may choose to follow the directions in the letter and ask to be served through the Tailored Plan.
 Providers will be instructed on forms to use to help a member transition from a Standard Plan to a Tailored Plan.

 The NC Medicaid enrollment broker webpage will have new information starting January 1, 2021.
 This new information will help members in selecting a health plan offered through the Standard Plan.
 Medicaid has paused enrollment until they announce a new launch date.